Monthly Archives: November 2009

 "Orphan" Antiquities Study

 The Cultural Policy Research Institute, a think tank formed last year “to build a viable legal framework for the protection of world historical remains”, has issued its first research study.
 It focuses on “orphan” artifacts: archaeological material or ancient art in private hands that the AAMD’s recently-adopted guidelines exclude from being acquired by Member museums because these artifacts lack clear provenance showing they were outside their country of probable modern discovery before 1970 (or were exported legally after 1970).
 This first pilot study limited itself to Greek, Roman, and associated material, coins excluded, with a value of $1000 or more.
 CPRI researchers — unnamed in the report — interviewed museum staffers, major US dealers, private collectors, and scholars.
 The interviewing methodology is not described, and sources remain anonymous, so there is no way to evaluate the accuracy of the results.
-We have no way of knowing how those interviewed determined that provenances were inadequate, but it seems obvious that dealers and collectors ...(MORE ...)
+We have no way of knowing how those interviewed determined that provenances were inadequate, but it ...(MORE ...)

 Blanding sentencing: a missed opportunity?